bryn-ph/Grocery-Shopfront-Website/README.md

 The SOIL website project aims to create a modern online platform for the business, focusing on delivering a superior user experience and offering features such as online shopping, forums for discussion, reviews, and search functionalities.
 This project was made using React + Vite, for faster load times and less vulnerabilities.

-## Features Implemented in Assessment 1

-**Note:**

-As apart of the requirements for assignment 1 all data pertaining to the user such as user details, meal plans, cart info & past orders are stored within localStorage.
-Because of this please do not enter any private information such as actual passwords you may use.

 ## Pages & Key Components